viamrobotics/docs/docs/components/input-controller/_index.md

 ## Available models

-To use an input controller to control your machine's actions, you have to add it as well as any components you are trying to control, to your machine's configuration.
+To use an input controller to control your machine's actions, you have to add it to your machine's configuration.

 Go to your machine's **CONFIGURE** page, and add a model that supports your input controller.